jaxbot/club/_src/workshops/09-frontend-workshop.md

 `.inputBox` mimics the white background and padding of the main to-do list card.

-`.inputBoxContainer` hides the input box by having its `height` set to 0 and its `overflow` property set to `hidden`.
+`.inputBoxContainer` hides the input field by having its `height` set to 0 and its `overflow` property set to `hidden`.
 This will hide any content that overflows from this element, and since it has a height of 0 that means everything within it will be hidden.
 Then a shadow is added and a [special transition property](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Transitions/Using_CSS_transitions).
 The `transition` property controls animation speed and applies timing functions when a property changes.
 In this case, an easing function will be applied to the height of this element over a span of `0.25` seconds whenever its changed.

 `.inputBoxContainer.visible` this sets the height of the container to 80px.